Stolz/Assets/README.md

 <a id="faq_to_help"></a>
 ### How can I help?

-Send a pull requests.
+Send a pull requests to the `develop` branch.
 I really hate writing unit tests, any addition to improving test coverage will be very welcome.

 <a id="faq_support"></a>
 ### Where can I ask for help/support?